KxSystems/docs/docs/wp/rt-tick/index.md

 #### End of day

-The EOD behavior on this RTS is very simple – clear out the tables:
+The EOD behavior on this RTE is very simple – clear out the tables:

 ```q
 /end of day function - triggered by tickerplant at EOD